-Pursuant to the authority vested in my office as Health Officer of Shelby County, Tennessee, and in collaboration with the Shelby County Health Director, I am formally issuing this Health Directive in order to protect the public health for: 1) all citizens not serving in positions designated as essential services and 2) all non-essential businesses in Shelby County, Tennessee.
+Pursuant to the authority vested in my office as Health Officer of Shelby County, Tennessee, and in collaboration with the Shelby County Health Director, I am formally issuing this Health Directive in order to protect the public health for all citizens and businesses in Shelby County, Tennessee.
 I am issuing this Health Directive to assure your compliance in preventing the spread of the Coronavirus Disease (COVID-19).
 Those citizens and owners of businesses described herein and currently within Shelby County, Tennessee serve as the class of people subject to this directive.

 My review of all relevant cases, including but not necessarily limited to medical records, and my consultation with medical experts, reveals that the COVID-19 is a respiratory disease caused by the SARS-CoV-2 virus that can result in mild or severe symptoms, including fever, cough, and shortness of breath, and can lead to serious illness or death.
 On January 21, 2020, following the guidance of the Centers for Disease Control and Prevention ("CDC"), the Tennessee Department of Health designated COVID-19 as a reportable disease in Tennessee.

-As of March 22, 2020, the CDC reports there are 615 confirmed cases of COVID-19 in the state of Tennessee, 84 of which are confirmed cases in Shelby County.
+As of March 24, 2020, the CDC reports there are 667 confirmed cases of COVID-19 in the state of Tennessee, 99 of which are confirmed cases in Shelby County.
 Consultation with experts and review of data provided to us by the State of Tennessee and the CDC show that transmission of the disease increases in locations where groups of people congregate.